-Mr Dave Kampers, School of Medicine, Faculty of Science, Medicine and Health.
+Mr Dave Kampers, Faculty of Law, Humanities and the Arts.
 Mr Kampers is an Aboriginal Academic, lecturer in Indigenous Health and PhD Candidate with expertise in Indigenous men's health and leadership.
 He will contribute to fieldwork, data collection and analysis.

 Associate Professor Bronwyn Carlson, School of Humanities and Social Inquiry, Faculty of Law, Humanities and the Arts.
 Assoc Prof Bronwyn is an Aboriginal sociologist with extensive research experience in Indigenous Health.
 She has previously worked for the local lllawarra Aboriginal Medical Service managing the substance Misuse Service and the Social & Emotional Wellbeing Services.
 Her current research looks at help-seeking on social media in relation to suicide and self-harm.